 - DO NOT dwell on any one point at the beginning that may freeze your momentum.
 If you are uncertain or not 100% positive about a fact, put down what you think for the moment with an asterisk to verify after your first draft.
 Creative copy written in confidence is demonstrably different than copy written with diffidence.
 The overall goal is to let your mind flow without friction or trepidation.

-The objectives of a strawman web page structure are to streamline the web development process and avoid lags while ensuring that each of your website pages are designed around the critical elements needed to tell your story, make a positive impression and convert visitors.
+The objectives of a strawman web page structure are to streamline the web development process and avoid lags while ensuring that each of your website pages is designed around the critical elements needed to tell your story, make a positive impression, and convert visitors.